devsoc-unsw/structs.sh/README.md

 <a name="interactive-weighted-graph"/>

-## Interactive Unweighted Graph
+## Interactive Weighted Graph
-Interactive weighted undirected graph builder written in C.
+Interactive weighted undirected graph builder written in C. Implements Dijkstra's algorithm for determining a single source spanning tree.

 ### Setup Instructions:
 1. `git clone https://github.com/Tymotex/DataStructures.git`
-2. `cd DataStructures/unweighted-graph`
+2. `cd DataStructures/weighted-graph`
 3. `make` - creates the executable file `testGraph`
 4. `./testGraph <num vertices>|<input file>` - creates an empty graph with the specified number of vertices OR constructs a graph with edges specified in an input file

 Eg. `./testGraph tests/1.in`